seL4/docs/projects/sel4/porting.md

 order to get the test suite running.
 The directory structure and files will look something like the following.
 Some of these files may not have anything in them but include them anyway to keep the build system happy.

-Use the other platforms as examples; generally you will have to configure the timer driver by reading the manual, it may have it's own unique programming sequence and can sometimes be a bit tricky.
+Use the other platforms as examples; generally you will have to configure the timer driver by reading the manual, it may have its own unique programming sequence and can sometimes be a bit tricky.

 You can find the physical addresses and interrupt numbers for each device in its platform reference manual and copy them into the right places.